Luhnar Site Accelerator FAQ

 What are POPs?

-POPs are Points Of Presence—in Internet terms, this means a server or cloud node in a particular location.
-Luhnar has POPs all over the globe.
+POPs are Points of Presence—in Internet terms, this means a server or cloud node in a particular location.
+Luhnar has a number of POPs, located strategically across North America and around the world, helping to move your content closer to site visitors.
+This approach shortens the commute time between the browser and the server.

 How does Luhnar handle user agent sniffing?